puma13992/digial-patient/README.md

 - In progress
 - Done

 Milestones were used to create sprints.
-There were 3 sprints each dated appropriately.
-User Stories were completed based on the current sprint in progress.
+There were 4 sprints each dated appropriately.
+User stories were completed based on the current sprint in progress.
 Each sprint was completed on time.

 ## Design